espocrm/documentation/administration/portal.md

 To create portal follow Administration > Portals, click Create Portal button.

-* `Is Active`.
+* *Is Active*.
 If not checked, portal won't be available for anybody.
-* `Is Default`.
+* *Is Default*.
 Means that portal will be available by shorter url: http(s)://YOUR_ESPO_URL/portal.
-* `Roles`.
+* *Roles*.
 Specify one or multiple portal roles that will be applied to users logged into portal.
 More information about portal roles is below.
-* `Tab List`.
+* *Tab List*.
 Tabs which will be shown in navigation bar.
-* `Dashboard Layout`.
+* *Dashboard Layout*.
 Specify dashlets that will be displayed on the home page of the portal.
 Note that portal users can't configure their dashboard.
-* `URL`.
+* *URL*.
 Read only field that displays the link you can access the portal with.

 ## Portal Users

 Administrators can create portal users.

-1. Administration > Users.
+1. Administration > Portal Users.
-2. Click right dropdown next to Create User.
-3. Click Create Portal User.
+2. Click *Create Portal User* button .
-4. Select Contact the portal user will be linked with.
+3. Select Contact the portal user will be linked with or *Proceed w/o Contact*
-5. Fill the form and click save.
+4. Fill needed fields on the form and click *Save*.

 Portal user should be linked to Portal record to be able to access that portal.

+Portal users can have one or multiple additional *Portal Roles*.
+These roles will be merged with roles specified for a portal.

+Portal users can have a specific *Dashboard Layout*.
+It allows certain users to have a specific layout that differs from the default portal layout.

 ## Portal Roles